TiBeN/m3uragen/README.md

 files](http://docs.retroachievements.org/Multi-Disc-Games-Tutorial/).
 M3U
 files have to be created manually, which can be a tedious and boring task with big image romsets (TOSEC, no-intro etc.).
-This tool scans your romset directories and create theses files automatically into a directory of your choice.
+This tool scans your romset directories and create these files automatically into a directory of your choice.

 It supports two kinds of romsets:

 -   Zipped romsets

-    In theses sets, each software has its own zip archive containing the images of the software.
-Because M3U files must contains path to unzipped images, m3uragen processes theses romsets in two steps: first it unzip the archives into a directory of your choice, then it creates M3U files containing paths pointing to the unzipped images.
+    In these sets, each software has its own zip archive containing the images of the software.
+Because M3U files must contain path to unzipped images, m3uragen processes theses romsets in two steps: first it unzip the archives into a directory of your choice, then it creates M3U files containing paths pointing to the unzipped images.

 -   Unzipped romsets

-    In theses sets, images files are stored as is in the directory (or into subdirectories). m3uragen processes theses romsets by scanning the directory (optionnally recursively) and gathering image sets of the same software then creates a M3U file for each set having more than one image.
+    In these sets, images files are stored as is in the directory (or into subdirectories). m3uragen processes theses romsets by scanning the directory (optionally recursively) and gathering image sets of the same software then creates a M3U file for each set having more than one image.
 In order to proceed, m3uragen must be provided with a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) which determines the "media flag" part of the image file name.